grant-king/ML_progress/log.md

 **Thoughts:** I'm using namedtuple to store pixel color data in app that takes small jpg and writes blender script that will be able to translate pixel data from the picture into a 3d plane of appropriately colored solid cubes.

 **Link to work:**

+Day 7: January 10, 2019

+**Today's Progress:** TPTM course reviewed basic data structures.
+Continued learning Blender API.

+**Thoughts:** Glad to review basics of lists, dictionaries, and tuples.
+The Blender script is difficult to get to work consistently.

+**Link to work:**

 <!---

 Day x: January x, 2019